 We are continuing to monitor the COVID-19 outbreak in Georgia and the US and as a Chapter are making adjustments to ensure the safety of our members, partners, staff and community at large.
 We are committed to following all recommendations from the CDC and state and local public health departments and will be modifying and postponing events as necessary.
-The Jim Soapes Charity Golf Tournament benefiting the Pediatric Foundation of Georgia scheduled to be held on April 22, 2020 has been postponed.
-Please keep an eye on your email for updates.
-The Georgia Pediatric Practice Manager and Nurses meeting scheduled to be held on May 15, 2020 may also be postponed.
-A decision regarding this meeting will be made in early April.
-Please keep an eye on your email for updates.
+The Jim Soapes Charity Golf Tournament benefiting the Pediatric Foundation of Georgia has been re-scheduled to October 21, 2020.
+The Georgia Pediatric Practice Manager and Nurses meeting scheduled to be held on May 15, 2020 has been postponed to the Fall.
+Pediatrics by the Sea scheduled to be held June 17-20 has been cancelled.
+Please visit the Pediatrics by the Sea page under upcoming events for more details.

 You will find newer information is added to the bottom of the following resources.